 - Meet with jewelers to discuss options for wedding bands.

-- Order invitations and favors; mail save-the-dates.
+- Order invitations and favors; mail save-the-date notices.

 - Book honeymoon (if applicable).